ember-learn/ember-blog/source/2020-06-05-the-ember-times-issue-151.md

 ## [Beta release of ember-data-model-fragments 🚢](https://github.com/lytics/ember-data-model-fragments/releases/tag/5.0.0-beta.0)

- New beta alert! 🚨 Version 5.0.0-beta.0 of `ember-data-model-fragments` has just been released!
+ New beta alert! 🚨 Version 5.0.0-beta.0 of `ember-data-model-fragments` has recently been released!

  This beta provides support for Ember Data 3.13 + and includes a pretty serious rewrite to accommodate RecordData.
 Big shout out to the team behind it, and [Igor Terzic
 (@igorT)](https://github.com/igorT) for all the help! 😃